What is Counseling?

 Counseling sessions typically run 50-60 minutes.
 Appointments are generally scheduled on the hour.

 For mediation services, we prefer a 2 hour session.

 What are the fees for services?

-Effective 10/1/2018 the initial session fee for clients is $155.00; generally, each follow-up 50min session after that is billed at $105.00 and both can be submitted to insurance pending benefit coverage.
-These fees generally apply whether the session is for individual, family, or couples counseling.
+Fees for services can vary so please give our office a call.
+If eligible, claims can be submitted to insurance pending appropriate benefit coverage.
+Fees apply whether the session is for individual, family, or couples counseling.
 Fees will vary for other diverse services (e.g. preparation of written reports, phone consultation, mediation services, group counseling, clinical supervision, testing and evaluation).

 A 10% discount will be given to self paying clients.

 At this time we do not offer a sliding-fee scale, but payment arrangements can be made with the office manager.